open5e/open5e/source/equipment/magic-items/ring-of-mind-shielding.rst

 If you die while wearing the ring, your soul enters it, unless it already houses a soul.
 You can remain in the ring or depart for the afterlife.
 As long as your soul is in the ring, you can telepathically communicate with any creature wearing it.
-A wearer can’t prevent this telepathic communication.
+A wearer can't prevent this telepathic communication.